nishanthsolomon/arc-cse-576/README.md

 ## Indexing

 Ensure Elasticsearch is running.
 Use the curl requests in [elasticsearch.md](./elasticsearch_utils/elasticsearch.md) to create the index.
-Run the script indexer.py, it creates 1 index in the elastic search node running locally -- `arc_corpus`.
+Run the script elasticsearch_utils/elasticsearch_utils.py, it creates 1 index in the elastic search node running locally -- `arc_corpus_shingle`.
 Use Kibana's dashboard or curl to query for the stored indices.